'The Butler' works its way to second box office win

 LOS ANGELES/NEW YORK

-"The Butler," the story of an African American man who served as a White House butler for eight U.S. presidents, earned $17 million in ticket sales from Friday through Sunday, according to studio estimates.
-Forest Whitaker stars as the title character opposite Oprah Winfrey as his hard-drinking wife.
-"The Butler" also topped movie charts a week ago.
+"The Butler," which also topped movie charts a week ago, is inspired by the real-life story of an African American man who served as a White House butler for eight U.S. presidents.
+Whitaker stars as the title character and Winfrey plays his chain-smoking, hard-drinking wife.

 The movie distributed by The Weinstein Company has rung up sales of $52.3 million through its first two weekends, far surpassing its $25 million budget paid by 28 investors, and is drumming up buzz as an awards season contender.

 "Mortal Instruments," which stars Lily Collins as a teen who works to protect the world from demons, performed best among the weekend's new entries.
 The movie, another bid to reach the teen audience that made "Twilight" a blockbuster, is based on a popular series of young adult novels written by Cassandra Clare.

 German company Constantin Films produced "Mortal Instruments" for $60 million, and Sony paid for U.S. marketing and distribution.
 The movie opened Wednesday and added about $4.8 million ahead of the weekend, for a five-day total of $14.1 million.

 Rory Bruer, Sony Pictures' president of worldwide distribution, said that as the weekend progressed the film saw increasing business from its base of teenage girls, and had performed within the studio's expectations.

 "People are liking this film, so there's more to this story as far as the future of the film goes," Bruer said.

 British sci-fi comedy "The World's End," which was accurately projected to haul in about $9 million, tells the story of five friends who reunite for a pub crawl and become the planet's only hope for survival from an alien invasion.